 What started as two guys and a park, has become a collaborative effort between the Logan-Hocking Schools, Hocking County, and the Citizens of Logan Ohio to build a playground park on the site of the old East Elementary School.

 Starting in November 2018, construction of the brand new park began.
-Damon Kuhn, a family friend of Westley McKinley, wanted to do something special to honor a little boy who has spent most of his life fighting Batten Disease.
+Damon Kuhn wanted to do something special to honor a little boy who has spent most of his life fighting Batten Disease.
 Damon enlisted the help of fellow Rotarian Andrew McGhee and they set out to design a park where children with disabilities and children without could all play together.
 The park became a reality when they received a $75,800 grant from the State of Ohio.
 While the grant would provide the basic structures, Damon & Andrew had a vision of a much larger park.
 They started fundraising for the park in December 2017.
 Tremendous support by residents and businesses of Hocking County helped raise an additional $51,000!
 Excavation was also done pro bono by the Ohio Operating Engineeers local 18.
 Many other businesses have also donated their time and equipment to help make this park a success.
-Construction is on pace to be completed in May 2019.
+Construction was completed on May 20th, 2019.

 501 E Main St

 ADA Compliant Swing & Table